Captioning

 Caption live events

-• If someone requests or you know that a participant needs captioning as a disability accommodation, arrange CART (Human-Generated) captioning.
+• Arrange CART (Human-Generated) captioning if someone requests or you know that a participant needs captioning as a disability accommodation.

-• If no one requests or needs captioning as a disability accommodation you do not need to arrange CART captioning.
-If your event is online, consider using Live ASR (Computer-Generation) captioning to assist with comprehension, enable viewing with sound muted and in noisy environments, or produce a transcript.
+• Consider using Live ASR (Computer-Generation) captioning if your event is online and no one requests or needs captioning as a disability accommodation.
+Live ASR captioning will assist with comprehension, enable viewing in noisy environments, and produce a transcript.

 CART (human-generated) captioning